• Skip to primary navigation

 Jump to:

-• What is vegan walnut meat?
+• What is Vegan Walnut Meat?

 • Equipment

-• Walnut Meat
+• Walnut Meat FAQS

 You might be thinking, “What the heck is vegan walnut meat?”

-• easy to make with minimal prep time
+• easy to make

-• nutrient-dense, whole food, soy-free, and gluten-free
+• whole food, soy-free, and gluten-free

-• customizable (see below for ideas)
+• customizable

 • easy to batch cook for your weekly meal prep